Collect Customer Feedback on Your Website With These 7 Tips

 • It’s convenient for customers and affordable for you.

-• It lets you figure out which issues are important to customers before a sale so you can address those in your marketing.
+• It lets you figure out which issues are important to customers, so you can address those in your marketing.

 Good places to put live chat include your pricing page and your checkout page, so you can answer questions and reduce cart abandonment.
 If you want to implement live chat on a WordPress site, check out this list of live chat software.

 Not ready for live chat?
 Chatbots are a great alternative!
-Check out how easy it is to connect OptinMonster with ManyChat to create your own custom chatbot or learn more about conversational commerce.
+Check out how easy it is to connect OptinMonster with ManyChat to create your own custom chatbot.

 Related Content: Live Chat Best Practices: How to Streamline Customer Service